NIT-Administrative-Systems/AS-CloudDocs/infrastructure/databases.md

 # Databases
 AWS has [a number of options for databases](https://aws.amazon.com/products/databases/), beyond even what this article will address.
-When choosing from the options below, or other AWS services not covered, there are two key things to consider:
+When choosing from the options below, or other AWS services not covered, there are three key things to consider:

 - Being mindful of the limitations Amazon imposes, *especially* for their serverless products
 - Ensuring that you have an appropriate backup strategy in place